No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 Is Smile Direct right for you?
 After all, treating your smile is a big decision.
 You keep it for life!
 So, you may want to consider some alternatives to Smile Direct.
 Here are four other options to keep in mind:

 If you’re looking for the fastest treatment on the market, check out Byte.
 They offer both daytime and nighttime treatments.
-And thanks to their HyperByte system, they’re twice as fast as their competitors.
-Their average treatment speed lasts 3-4 months.
+And thanks to their proprietary HyperByte system, they have the shortest treatment lengths on the market.
+In some cases, all-day treatment can wrap up in just 4 months, and Byte At-Night in just 5 months.

 Smile Direct is many things, but “cheapest” isn’t one of them (though we think they’re a fair value).
 That honor goes to SmilePath.
 SmilePath prides themselves on being the most affordable mail-order clear aligner treatment—and their $1,899 sticker price proves it.